Orane31/just_like_event_brite/README.md

  # README

-Project realized by Julien Lamalle for THP.
+Project realized by Orane Chaper for THP.

 This web application is an application that showcases events created by users that we generated in our database initially.